Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI

 \section{Conclusions}

 Our results confirm the main findings of \citetalias{Myles2021}, namely that projection effects are substantial and richness dependent, while spectroscopic richness and stacked velocity dispersion are promising mass proxies for galaxy cluster cosmology.
 Our approach using spectroscopic data is complementary to calibrating projection effects with photometric information \citep[e.g.,][]{Costanzi2019}.

 We build upon the work of \citetalias{Myles2021} in finding the first evidence of redshift dependence in the observed signal, consistent with the interpretation that excess projections are driven by photometric redshift uncertainties and the width of the red sequence.
 This redshift dependence is cause for concern.
-While the severity of the problem in question is expected to increase at higher redshifts, that it does so substantially at such a small increment in redshift heightens the risks associated with using projection effect models constrained non-empirically.
+While the severity of the problem in question is expected to increase at higher redshifts, the fact that it does so substantially at such a small increment in redshift heightens the risks associated with using projection effect models constrained non-empirically.
 The 4000-\AA{} break falls in the same photometric filter ($g$) at both of the redshifts analysed in this work.
-This leaves increased photometric noise in the same filters, decreased spectroscopic training data of the red-sequence, and the intrinsic width of the red sequence as the presumable causes of the increase.
+This leaves the presumable causes of the increase to be increased photometric noise in the same filters, decreased spectroscopic training data of the red-sequence, and the intrinsic width of the red sequence.

-Taking the results into account, we conclude additional spectroscopic data are needed to calibrate the \redmapper{} red-sequence model for cosmological applications.
-This also motivates additional observations: a survey of a representative set of clusters in bins of richness and redshift across the full redshift range of the expected Rubin LSST sample (out to $z\sim1$ for red-sequence based cluster samples identified using Rubin filters alone, \citealt{lsst_sci_book}) would enable empirical constraints on projection effects for LSST clusters.
+Taking the results into account, we conclude additional spectroscopic data may be needed to calibrate the \redmapper{} red-sequence model for cosmological applications.
+This also motivates additional observations: a survey of a representative set of clusters in bins of richness and redshift across the full redshift range of the expected Rubin LSST sample (out to $z\sim1$ for red-sequence based cluster samples identified using Rubin filters alone, \citealt{lsst_sci_book}).
+This would enable empirical constraints on projection effects for LSST clusters.
 Understanding any further increases and/or a plateau in the trend of projection effects with redshift is essential for calibrating the mass-richness relation.